oxylabs/http-headers-with-curl/README.md

 ## FAQ

-### How do you add headers in cURL?
+### How to add headers in cURL?

 ```sh
 curl -H "User-Agent: MyCustomUserAgent" http://httpbin.org/headers
 ```

-### Does cURL automatically addheaders?
+### Does cURL automatically add headers?

-Yes, cURL automatically adds standardheaders, such as User-Agent, Accept, and Host, based on the request type and other options.
+Yes, cURL automatically adds standard headers, such as User-Agent, Accept, and Host, based on the request type and other options.
 You can override or add custom headers using the -H command.

 ### How to check HTTP headers in cURL?

-To check the HTTP headers in cURL, usethe -I or --head option to retrieve only the headers without the actualcontent.
-For example:
+To check HTTP headers in cURL, use the -I or --head option to only retrieve headers without the actual content.

 ```sh
 curl -I http://httpbin.org/headers
 ```

-Alternatively, you can use the -i or--include option to show both the response headers and the content in theoutput.
-For example:
+Alternatively, you can use the -i or --include option to show both the response headers and content in the output.

 ```sh
 curl -i http://httpbin.org/headers
 ```

-### How can I remove a default headerin cURL?
+### How to remove a default headerin cURL?

 To remove a header that cURL adds bydefault, provide the header name followed by a colon without a value.
 Forexample, to remove the User-Agent header: